 It is conservatively assumed that 30% of light vehicle construction traffic occurs during the peak hours, associated with worksite employees arriving and departing the site.
 Similarly, it is conservatively assumed that 15% of heavy vehicle traffic occurs in the peak hours, associated with an even distribution of truck movements across the workday.
-It is also conservatively assumed that the construction peak hours would coincide with the peak hours of Western Highway.
-It is therefore estimated that the construction activities may generate up to 43 vehicle trip ends in peak hours, including 13 heavy vehicles.

-Given the existing observed peak period traffic volumes and relatively high percentage of heavy vehicles on Western Highway in the project area, the additional construction traffic is not anticipated to have an unmanageable impact on the operation of the highway.
+It is also conservatively assumed that the construction peak Given the existing observed peak period traffic volumes and relatively high percentage of heavy vehicles on Western Highway in the project area, the additional construction traffic is not anticipated to have an unmanageable impact on the operation of the highway.
 More significant impacts are likely to result from temporary changes to road environments and localised speed reductions, and these would be addressed in the Traffic Management Plan.

-6.17.7.1 Traffic Management Plan
+6.18.7.1 Traffic Management Plan